Writing Your Vows

 Stephanie Hughes argues against memorizing vows:

-She says that nerves are usually so high already when the couple is standing up the altar.
-More often than naught when a person attempts to memorize their vows, they end up feeling on the spot, forgetting their words and improvising a little too much.
+She says that the nerves are already so high when the couple is standing up the altar.
+More often than not, when a person attempts to memorize their vows, they end up feeling on the spot, forgetting their words and improvising a little too much.
 In the end it is less eloquent and less touching.

 With that being said, when clients are adamant, she encourages them to send her a copy of the vows as a back up just in case.
 That way, worse case scenario, she can have them available in a pinch.